Just saying the word brings a smile to your face, doesn't it?

 - Allow the cakes to completely cool on a baking rack.

 - Chill the bowl of a stand mixer in the fridge for 15-20 minutes prior to starting.

-- Remove bowl from fridge.
-Pour whipping cream into the bowl of the mixer.
+- Pour whipping cream into the bowl of the mixer.

-- Attach the whisk and begin whipping the cream until light, fluffy, tripled in volume and forms stiff peaks.
-Use a spatula to transfer to a large clean bowl.
+- Attach a wire whisk and begin whipping the cream until light, fluffy, tripled in volume and forms stiff peaks.

-- Gently fold in a scoop of whipped cream into the cream cheese until all the whipped cream has been incorporated into the cream cheese, resulting in a light and fluffy frosting.
+- Remove the mixing bowl and fold about ⅓rd of the whipped cream into the cream cheese.
+Repeat until all the whipped cream has been incorporated into the cream cheese, resulting in a light and fluffy frosting.

 - Frosting is ready to be used on your cake.
 If not using right away, transfer to a container and store in the refrigerator for up to 2-3 days.
 (Just take the frosting out 1 hour before hand to let it come to room temperature and whip it in the stand mixer before using).

 - Add a dollop of cream cheese frosting to your plate or cake board.